 - The ability to avoid the immune system

 Endotoxins: Endotoxins are created during the breakdown of parts of the bacterial cell wall (see above) when bacteria die.
-Through cytokines, endotoxins activate the complement cascade as well as the coagulation cascade in the host, which can result in septic shock.
-There are disease-unspecific symptoms caused by endotoxins such as: fever, pain, shock, fatigue, and discomfort.
+Through cytokines, endotoxins activate the complement cascade as well as the coagulation cascade in the host, resulting in septic shock.
+Non-disease-specific symptoms caused by endotoxins include fever, pain, shock, fatigue, and discomfort.

-Exotoxins: Some bacteria can produce toxins on their own and secrete them.
+Exotoxins: Some bacteria can produce toxins on their own and also secrete them.
 If they target a host, this can result in very severe disease-specific symptoms.
-Examples are the cholera toxin, the botulinum toxin, the diphtheria toxin and the tetanus toxin.
+Examples include cholera, botulinum, diphtheria, and tetanus toxins.

-Bactericidal substances kill bacteria, bacteriostatic substances simply inhibit their growth.
-Antibiotics are substances synthesized from bacteria and fungi, which work against other microorganisms.
-Antibiotics and chemotherapeuticals interfere in certain steps of the bacterial cell metabolism.
-They inhibit replication, transcription, and translation or damage the bacterial cell wall or cell membrane.
-Penicillins, for instance, inhibit the murein synthesis.
+Bactericidal substances kill bacteria, but bacteriostatic substances simply inhibit their growth.
+Antibiotics are substances synthesized from bacteria and fungi that work against other microorganisms.
+Antibiotics and chemotherapeutics interfere in certain steps of bacterial cell metabolism.
+They inhibit replication, transcription, and translation, or damage the bacterial cell wall or cell membrane.
+Penicillins, for example, inhibit murein synthesis.

-Fungi belong to the eukaryote domain and, just like plants, have cells walls, vacuoles, exhibit cytoplasmic streaming, and are immobile.
-Almost all fungi, however, consist of chitin in their cell walls, not of cellulose.
-Fungi do not carry out photosynthesis but get their substrates for metabolism because they are saprophytes (obtain their food from dead matter).
+Fungi belong to the eukaryote domain and, like plants, have cell walls and vacuoles, exhibit cytoplasmic streaming, and are immobile.
+Almost all fungi cell walls are composed of chitin, however, not cellulose.
+Fungi do not carry out photosynthesis but get their substrates for metabolism because they are saprophytes (i.e., they obtain their food from dead matter).

 Fungal growth forms and reproduction

 Fungi are mostly composed of thread-like hyphae.
 The organism of a fungus consists of a tubular system in which the hyphae form a strongly branching net, the mycelium.
-Yeasts are the exception that do not form any hyphae nor a mycelium.
+Yeasts are the exception: they do not form any hyphae or a mycelium.

 Toxic synthesis products of fungi

-Some fungi can produce toxic substances which pose a threat for humans.
-The following overview summarizes the most important fungi, the toxic substances they produce, as well as their effect.
+Some fungi can produce toxic substances, which pose a threat to humans.
+The following overview summarizes the most important fungi and the toxic substances they produce, as well as their effect.

 |Aflatoxin||Aspergillus flavus, Aspergillus parasiticus||Highly carcinogenic, often the cause of food poisonings (traces on nuts, grain, spices)|